fishgrimsby/borgmatic-exporter/README.md

 - BORGMATIC_EXPORTER_PORT - Set the http listen port.
 Default to `8090`
 - BORGMATIC_EXPORTER_ENDPOINT - Set the metrics endpoint.
 Defaults to `metrics`
 - BORGMATIC_EXPORTER_CONFIG - Overrides the default config paths using `borgmatic -c`.
 Uses Borgmatic defaults if not set.
 Multiple config paths must be separated with spaces, i.e `/path/to/config1.yaml /path/to/config2.yaml`
+- BORGMATIC_EXPORTER_DEBUG - Enable debug messages to stdout
+- BORGMATIC_EXPORTER_LOGFORMAT - Set the format of logs.
+Valid options are `keyvalue` (default) and `json`